marlin-mixon/TailwindVueTemplate/README.md

 Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

 Once expanded in your development directory, just run: npm install

+And once that is complete, just do: npm run dev and then open a browser to see the result at http://localhost:5173.